 How to apply

-The Graduate School does not offer graduate assistant positions.
-These positions are determined and offered by departments, although not all departments have assistantship positions.
+The Graduate School does not offer all the graduate assistant positions that are available at the university.
+Many are determined and offered by departments, although not all departments have assistantship positions.
 Typically, a department's website will indicate if positions are available.
-See the Directory of Graduate Programs for a listing of websites.
 At least one person with contact information will be provided on the site.
 Assistantship application deadlines vary by department and program.
 Inquiry or application for fall semester assistantships should begin one year in advance if application deadline information is not readily available on the program website.
 Most departments or programs with assistantship positions will provide an application form.
 If you cannot obtain an application form from the department, contact the program concerning your interest in an assistantship.